 - Click on View Upgrade Report to review any outstanding migration issues.
 This report shows the same issues as the v4 Upgrade Assessment Tool.

 Click Next to move on to check the deployment location.

 The new SquaredUp v4 application pool identity (How to check and modify the application pool identity) will be set to Network Service by default.
 This is because a new application pool is created for a side-by-side install of v4 and the installer cannot read the password for any domain service accounts that the v3 app pool may be using.
 It can be changed to a domain service account after selecting the deployment type during the install, and the password input manually.
-The application pool identity is important if you are using the SQL tiles (see How to configure access to a database for use with the SQL tile) or Windows authentication (see How to configure Windows authentication) with Kerberos.
+The application pool identity is important if you are using the SQL tiles (see How to configure access to a database for use with the SQL tile) or Windows authentication (see User authentication methods for SquaredUp) with Kerberos.